mr-adult/tree-iterators-rs/README.md

 println!("{}", result);
 ```

-And I can do the same with a breadth-first search.
+And we can do the same with a breadth-first search.
 This just so happens to yield the same result as the depth first preorder iterator:

 ```rust
 let root = create_example_tree();